Rosa Manus: Other Women's Organizations

 In 1935, together with Johanna Naber and Willemijn Posthumus-van der Goot, Manus established the International Archives for the Women's Movement (IAV), later known as the International Information Centre and Archives for the Women's Movement and currently known as Atria Institute on Gender Equality and Women's History which is located in Amsterdam.
 Manus's papers are currently located in these archives, however, they were only recovered in 1992 when they were found in Moscow.
 When the Nazis invaded the Netherlands in 1940, they took the papers from the IAV and moved them to an unknown location in Berlin.
 How and when her papers were taken from Berlin to Moscow remains unknown but it appears that only a fraction of her documents survived.

-Manus also founded the Dutch Electrical Association for Women.
+In 1932 Manus founded the Vrouwen Electriciteits Vereeniging (Dutch Electrical Association for Women) and renamed Nederlandse Vrouwen Electriciteits Vereniging (Dutch Women’s Electricity Association) in 1933.

 Manus was made an Officer of the Order of Orange-Nassau by royal decree on August 22, 1936.